Natural Resources

 A Non-Riparian Water Use Permit is a water right issued under Title III of Arkansas Natural Resources Commission’s Rules for the Utilization of Surface Water.
 Surface waters are defined as “water occurring on the surface of the ground in lakes, ponds, and natural or channelized streams”.

-A Non-Riparian Permit authorizes the use of excess surface water for activities on land that is not contiguous to surface water.
+A Non-Riparian Permit authorizes excess surface water for activities on land that is not contiguous to surface water.
 Permitting indicates a finding by the Arkansas Natural Resources Commission (hereinafter “Commission”) that the proposed surface water diversion will comply with state water law.
 This finding further indicates that the Commission has determined:

 1. Water to be used is excess surface water,